stanfordnlp/dspy/docs/docs/building-blocks/7-assertions.md

 Specifically, when a constraint is not met:

-- Backtracking Mechanism: An under-the-hood backtracking is initiated, offering the model a chance to self-refine and proceed, which is done through
+- Backtracking Mechanism: An under-the-hood backtracking is initiated, offering the model a chance to self-refine and proceed, which is done through signature modification.
 - Dynamic Signature Modification: internally modifying your DSPy program’s Signature by adding the following fields:
     - Past Output: your model's past output that did not pass the validation_fn
     - Instruction: your user-defined feedback message on what went wrong and what possibly to fix